 Form I-130 (Petition for Alien Relative)

 In order to be granted expedited processing, do not request local filing.
-Instead, file with the lockbox facility and include a cover letter requesting expedited processing and explaining your justification.
+Instead, file online and include a cover letter requesting expedited processing and explaining your justification.

 Form I-131A Application for Travel Document (Carrier Documentation)

 Before requesting an appointment, you must submit the filing fee through the online payment system at my.uscis.gov/travel-document/.

 Request an appointment via IVManilaReplies@state.gov and indicate your full name, date of birth, A-Number, phone number, and payment receipt number as they appear on your LPR/Green Card or Reentry Permit.